RdR1024/RdR1024.github.io/posts/ValueOfAdvice/ValueOfAdvice.md

 description: overview of state of research on decision support over the last decade
 ---

-On one of my first consulting jobs I interviewed a scientist with the then NSW Waterboard.
+On one of my first consulting jobs I interviewed a scientist with the one of the government water authorities.
 At the end I said, "...so basically, you go around to the weirs, take samples, analyse the water quality to advise the minister, who then acts on that advice?"

 "Yes," she said, "everything except the last bit."